pegi3s/dockerfiles/bedtools/2.27.1/README.md

 To obtain the help of a particular application, you just need to run: `docker run --rm -v /your/data/dir:/data pegi3s/bedtools bedtools <bedtools-application-name>` (e.g. `docker run --rm -v /your/data/dir:/data pegi3s/bedtools bedtools fastaFromBed`)

-# Using the BedTools image
+# Using the BedTools image in Linux
 To run an application, you should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/bedtools <bedtools-application-name> -fi <input FASTA> -bed <BED/GFF/VCF> -fo /data/stdout`

 In this command, you should replace: